stjudecloud/university/docs/visualization-community/index.md

 <p align="center">
 </a>A new Visualize Your Data chapter</p>
 <p align="center">
-</a> Tutorials describing how to generate visuals per data type</p>
+</a> Tutorials describing how to generate visuals per data type for external users</p>
 <p align="center">
 </a> Updates to ProteinPaint and GenomePaint Guides</p>
 <p align="center">